 Luke was an amazing photographer, and writer.
 He loved life and loved his friends.
 But Luke was suffering inside.
 Much of the deeper sufferings were unbeknownst to us.
-We saw signs but did not read them well.
-His writings reveal something else inside him.
-The wonder of life and the trauma of life.
-In time, it was too hard for Luke.
-The suffering outweighed his motivation for life on this side.
-He wanted to be with God.
+In time, the suffering outweighed Luke’s motivation for life on this side.
 On a Friday night in the Spring of 2018, Luke ended his life.
 Needless to say, we were beyond devastated.

-Our SoulQuest board decided to open a benevolence fund in honor and remembrance of Luke and other young people who suffer from depression, anxiety and the ever-present villain of suicide.
-We want to make professional counseling available to any who desires it and cannot afford professional counseling and who suffer in this area.
+Our SoulQuest board has opened a benevolence fund in honor and remembrance of Luke.
+This fund is for young people who suffer from depression, anxiety and the ever-present villain of suicide, yet can’t afford professional counseling.
+No one should be without the help they need to thrive in life.
 If you would like to give, click here.